ramenengine/afkit/README.md

 ## Links and Resources

+- [Forth Programming 21st Century on Facebook](https://www.facebook.com/groups/PROGRAMMINGFORTH/) - The current active and growing forum on the web for modern desktop Forth programming (as opposed to on embedded or classic computers.)
+Ask questions about Forth or AllegroForthKit and get quick answers!
 - [Allegro 5.2.3 Documentation](http://liballeg.org/a5docs/5.2.3/)
 - [Allegro 5.0 Documentation on allegro.cc](https://www.allegro.cc/manual/5/) - Integration with the forums.
 Will likely be out-of-date in places
 - [Allegro.cc forum](https://www.allegro.cc/forums) - A very helpful and fairly active community.
 And gladly, language-agnostic.